 Possible complications from treatment

 Often, the treatment of nephrotic syndrome requires a course of steroid medicines or other medicines to suppress the immune system (see below).
-Some people develop side-effects and complications from these treatments, especially if the treatment requires high doses, or is for long periods.
+Some people develop side-effects and complications from these treatments, especially if the treatment requires high doses, or is needed for long periods.

 Do I need any tests for nephrotic syndrome?

 To confirm nephrotic syndrome

-A simple 'dipstick' test of your urine can confirm that it contains a lot of protein.
+A simple 'dipstick' test of the urine can confirm that it contains a lot of protein.
 Protein in the urine is not always due to nephrotic syndrome but is often a cause of underlying kidney disease.
-(There are exceptions, such as protein in the urine caused by a urinary tract infection, exercise, or dehydration.)
+There are exceptions, such as protein in the urine caused by a urinary tract infection, exercise, or dehydration.
 The amount of protein lost can be measured by more detailed urine and blood tests.
-You are likely to be asked to give an early morning urine sample.
-Previously, you might have been asked to collect all the urine that you passed over 24 hours, but this no longer routinely done and is not necessary.
-A low blood level of albumin combined with a lot of protein found in the urine usually confirms that you have nephrotic syndrome.

 To find the cause of the nephrotic syndrome